 Joey Lee Miranda is a member of the firm’s Environmental, Energy + Telecommunications Group, and her practice focuses on energy, telecommunications, and water matters, including litigation, transactional and regulatory representation, and counseling.
-Ms. Miranda regularly participates in proceedings before state regulatory agencies, including the Connecticut Public Utilities Regulatory Authority, the Massachusetts Department of Public Utilities, the New Hampshire Public Utilities Commission, and the Connecticut Siting Council, on utility, telecommunications, and energy-related matters.
+Ms. Miranda regularly participates in proceedings before state regulatory agencies, including the Connecticut Public Utilities Regulatory Authority, the Massachusetts Department of Public Utilities, the New Hampshire Public Utilities Commission, the New York Public Service Commission, and the Connecticut Siting Council, on utility, telecommunications, and energy-related matters.
 She also handles administrative appeals of agency decisions to state courts.
 An important aspect of Ms. Miranda's practice also involves counseling clients on regulatory compliance matters.
 Her representative experience reflects a range of legal matters in all areas of the energy industry.

 Ms. Miranda assists energy clients with securing siting and permit approvals for projects, and helps them obtain regulatory approvals for the purchase and sale of renewable and traditional energy-generating facilities.
 For example, Ms. Miranda has assisted clients in obtaining the necessary approvals for the first utility scale solar project in Connecticut, the largest utility scale solar project in Connecticut, and the largest fuel cell project in the United States.